over 3 years ago - Community_Team - Direct link

 It's been enjoyable looking at which passives were most popular and how things differed between Standard and Hardcore, and trade leagues and SSF.
 In general, we see dangerous content, such as Delirium or Legion, be much less popular in Hardcore leagues, while things that offer exclusive rewards or useful crafting options to help gear up be much more popular in SSF leagues.
 All in all, we hope you've enjoyed this closer look into player behaviour.
 Let us know what you have and haven't liked about Atlas Trees, what you'd like to see more of and your general feeling towards Atlas Trees.
 We'll be reading and looking forward to the continued evolution of this system.

-about 3 years ago - Community_Team - Direct link
+over 3 years ago - Community_Team - Direct link

 We're back with our third and final installment in our Ritual Statistics series.
 Today, we're going to take a look at which Atlas Passives players are picking in each Region.